Isangeles/mural/README.md

 ```
 Now, specify the ID of a valid Flame module in Flame configuration file:

-Create file `.flame` in Mural executable directory(or run Mural to create it
+Create file `.mural` in Mural executable directory(or run Mural to create it
 automatically) and add the following line:
 ```
 module:[module ID]